MANISH-SAHANI/ENDLESS-DODGE/README.md

 ## Some Remarks About This Project/Repository

 I'm going to update this game eventually, add some features, some new content, and fix the messy code.
-And of course, I will keep it open-source and free for commercial use
+And of course, I will keep it open-source and free for commercial use.

 ## About The Game